Philips TV Blinking Red Light? Fix in Minutes

 Philips tv power board

 TV backlights require a high voltage, and so there will be a small voltage inverter board in your TV to do this.
-It can either be on a separate board usually located at one edge of the screen, or located on either the Power Board or Main Board depending on TV model.
+It can either be on a separate board usually located at one edge of the screen, or located on either the Power Board or Main Board depending on the TV model.

 These boards are hidden away under the back panel, behind the screen, and any can be the cause of no picture in your LCD / OLED TV.

-Either the cable connectors themselves can come loose or get covered in grime or dust, preventing a clean contact, or components on the boards can fail, meaning they don’t power the backlight sufficiently or cannot provide a constant picture signal.
+Either the cable connectors themselves can come loose or get covered in grime or dust, preventing a clean contact or components on the boards can fail, meaning they don’t power the backlight sufficiently or cannot provide a constant picture signal.

 To access the boards, first remove the back panel.
 If you’re not confident doing this, then now is the time to get an expert in.
 Otherwise:

-1. Unplug your TV, hold down the power button and wait for at least 30 minutes.
+1. Unplug your TV, hold down the power button, and wait for at least 30 minutes.
 There are large capacitors in the power board for the backlight and these can hold charge for an extended period of time.

 2. Place your TV face down on a large table or workbench.
 Make sure there is nothing that can scratch the screen on your work surface.